ronaldoussoren/pyobjc/pyobjc-framework-AddressBook/Examples/Plugins/Python Address Label/readme.txt

-This plugin adds an "Python Address Label" action to "Adress" properties in the AddressBook application.
+This plugin adds an "Python Address Label" action to "Address" properties in the AddressBook application.

 To use this plugin you have to build and then install it.